Mihawk1891/Docpal/README.md

 ### How It Works

-Our RAG system operates as follows:
+My RAG system operates as follows:

 1. **Document Loading**: PDF files are loaded and processed using PyPDFLoader and RecursiveCharacterTextSplitter.